rgcottrell/pytorch-human-performance-gec/README.md

 ```
 .
 |-- OpenNMT-py                  The other NLP toolkit we tried early (legacy)
-|-- BPEtokenization-scripts     Workbook demonstrating the use of BPE tokenization
 |-- checkpoints                 Trained models and checkpoints
 |   |-- errorgen-fairseq-cnn        An error generation model that takes corrected sentences as input,
                                     uncorrected sentences as output